joshua-a-lucas/joshua-a-lucas.github.io/_posts/2021-11-12-just-in-time-conditional-access-with-azure-ad-pim.md

   - "sharepoint-online"
 ---

+> **Warning:** this post has not been updated since 2022, and is likely outdated.
+Please refer to Microsoft's documentation for more up-to-date information.
+{: .prompt-warning }

 ## Introduction

 Microsoft curate a list of [common conditional access policies](https://docs.microsoft.com/en-us/azure/active-directory/conditional-access/concept-conditional-access-policy-common) that align with their best-practice recommendations for securing Azure Active Directory, including requiring multi-factor authentication for all users and blocking legacy authentication protocols, just to name a few.
 These policies are great, but in practise they can be difficult to implement.
 One of the challenges that many organisations face is the ability to handle exclusions in a manner that is compliant with their regulatory requirements, such as the need to audit all exemptions, ensure they go through a proper approval process and enforce compensating controls.